 In February of 2007, the schools were acquired by Dr. Arthur and Belinda Keiser who have long-term involvement in developing and managing private colleges and schools.
-Additionally, in 2007 the schools shortened their name to Southeastern School of Neuromuscular Massage.
+Additionally, in 2007 the schools shortened their name to

+Southeastern School of Neuromuscular Massage.
 In 2009, the Southeastern School of Neuromuscular Massage changed their name to Southeastern Institute and expanded the program offerings beyond Professional Clinical Massage Therapy.
-In order to accommodate future growth, the Columbia campus moved to a new facility in January 2017 and the North Charleston campus moved to its new facility in June 2017.
+In order to accommodate future growth, the Columbia campus moved in January 2017 to 1628 Browning Road Columbia, SC 29210 and then to their current facility in November 2021.
+The North Charleston campus moved to its current facility in June 2017.
 In November of 2020, the name of the North Charleston and Columbia campuses were changed from Southeastern Institute to Southeastern College.